Back in Time for Murder

 65BC – 28BC

 One of the most famed female rulers in history, Kleopatica grasped the reins of Egypt upon her father’s death in 50 BC.
-However, a few years later, her brother unexpectedly banished her from Egypt.
+However, her brother unexpectedly banished her from Egypt a few years later.
 She retaliated by forming an army, ousting her brother from the throne.
 She further sealed her position as queen by having a son with the Roman general and statesman, Jules Cezar.
 After the assassination of her first love, she found her true love, Marco Anthony, who was a triumvir of Rome.
 Kleopatica and Marco met a sad fate with a double suicide soon after an Egyptian invasion by Rome.

 Suggested Attire: Floor-length, sleeveless gown with a gold lame belt.
-Belt and collar trimmed with sequins, jewels, beading, and metallic gold braid.
-Gold lame cape that attaches at shoulders.
-Beaded headpiece with gems, sequin embellishments.
-Heavy cat-eye makeup, dark lipstick to complete the look.
+The belt and collar are trimmed with sequins, jewels, beading, and metallic gold braid.
+A gold lame cape that attaches at the shoulders.
+Beaded headpiece with gems and sequin embellishments.
+Heavy cat-eye makeup and a darker shade of lipstick to complete the look.

 CONFUSUS